-Your brand’s mood is how your brand makes your audience feel.
+Your visual brand’s personality is how your visual brand makes your audience perceive your business.

-Establishing the right mood is incredibly important for attracting the right people to your business.
+Creating the right personality is incredibly important for attracting the right people to your business.

-Or, if you were choosing a day care for your kids, would you choose the one that felt sleek & refined, or the one that felt warm & inviting?
+Or, if you were choosing a day care for your kids, would you choose the one that felt sleek and refined, or the one that felt warm and inviting?

-If you're feeling the need to evaluate and possibly reposition your brand or you're developing your brand and want to make sure you're setting the right mood, I've put together a few tips to use as a starting place.
+If you're feeling the need to evaluate and possibly reposition your visual brand or you're developing your visual brand and want to make sure you're creating the right personality, I've put together a few tips to use as a starting place.

 Most fonts can be broken down to a few different families: serif, san serif, and script.
 Those categories can be broken down even further: slab serif, neoclassical, old style, etc. Then beyond that you can consider different weights of fonts.

-Serif fonts have a feel of age and classicism to them and are often associated with traditional forms of media, such as newspapers, books and magazines.
+Serif fonts have a feeling of age and classicism to them and are often associated with traditional forms of media, such as newspapers, books and magazines.

 San Serif Fonts

 San serif fonts are some of the most versatile fonts.
-In general, they make less of a statement than other categories.
-This makes them great for instances when you want the focus on your copy rather than your font choice.
+In general, they make a subtler statement than other categories.
+This makes them great for instances when you don't want a font with a strong personality.

 San serif fonts are also associated with all things modern.

 Script fonts are all about humanity.
 They can vary from neat & detailed to loose & messy, but all script fonts reflect a human touch.
-They are great at making a brand feel more personal.
+They are great for making a visual brand feel more personal.

 Color theory is a fascinating study with many applications.
-Each color invokes certain moods, and the saturation and value of the colors can shift that mood.
+Each color evokes certain personalities, and the saturation and value of the colors can shift that personality.

 Hues are what we think of when we say "color" - such as red, yellow, or blue.
-Hue is related to the dominant wavelength of light.
+Hue is determined the dominant wavelength of light.

 Saturation is also sometimes called intensity or vibrance.
 It describes how rich or colorful a color is.

 Value describes the lightness of a color.
-It’s easy to find the value of a color – just make an image black & white – if the color turns white or light gray, its high value.
+It’s easy to find the value of a color – just make an image grayscale – if the color turns white or light gray, its high value.
 If it turns dark gray or black, it’s low value.

-Moods created by high value colors: soft, inviting, feminine
+Personalities created by high value colors: gentle, inviting, feminine

 Shapes are what you learned they are in preschool: squares, triangles, circles, etc.